oroinc/documentation/crm/user_guide/common_features_channels.rst

 Define What Details Are Collected From the Channel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The information collecte from a channel is represented by the entitie assigned to the channel and their related entities.
+The information collected from a channel is represented by the entities assigned to the channel and their related entities.
 Please, read the :ref:`Data Management Basics guide <user-guide-data-management-basics>` to learn more about entities.
-In order to assign an entity to a channel and collect the data from the channel, go the *"Entities"* section.
+In order to assign an entity to a channel and collect the data from the channel, go to the **Entities* section.

       |